kevinchampion/isu_docs/isu_college/markdown/content-center.md

 ## What are centers?

-centers are a **content type** that represent the centers inside your college.
+Centers are a **content type** that represent the centers inside your college.

 ## Creating centers